nknguyenhc/NeuralCats/README.md

 4. [Azure Container Registry](https://azure.microsoft.com/en-us/products/container-registry)

 Our app is deployed using Docker.
-The docker container image is stored using this service.
+The Docker container image is stored using this service.

 5. [Azure App Service](https://azure.microsoft.com/en-us/products/app-service)